bdeitte/fsbench/README.md

 A set of R-centric benchmarks that evaluate filesystem performance for a number of common tasks.
 Currently for Linux and macOS only.

-**Work in progress**

 ## Preparation

 ```
 make setup
 ```

 This will install required R packages, compile a small binary executable, and download some large data files to run the benchmarks against.
+If this command doesn't work for you, see the Potential Errors section below.

-Running `make setup` will execute a command under `sudo`.
+You may be asked for your password during setup as running `make setup` will execute a command under `sudo`.
 This is necessary to create the `tools/purge` executable, which is invoked before each benchmark.
 The `purge` executable dumps the operating system's disk cache, which is a privileged operation, so the setuid flag to be set.

 ## Running